ahmeddabbebi/Mortage-repayment-calculator/README.md

-# Mortgage Repayment Calculator with React challenge by Frontend Mentor.
+# Mortgage Repayment Calculator with ReactJS
+challenge by Frontend Mentor.